 Homemade Caramel Sauce

 - 1/2 cup salted butter , room temp

 - 3/4 cup heavy cream , room temp

 For salted caramel sauce: Add 1/2 teaspoon fine sea salt (more to taste)

 - In a medium sauce pan, heat sugar over medium heat.
-Stir every minute (about 5-7 minutes) with a whisk, spoon or rubber spatula.
+Stir every minute (for about 5-7 minutes) with a whisk, spoon or rubber spatula.
 The sugar will first get clumpy and then start to melt into a liquid.

-- When the sugar has turned to a liquid, reduce the heat to medium-low.
+- When the sugar has turned to a liquid and there are no more clumps, reduce the heat to medium-low.
 Add butter right away.
 Grab a new spoon and keep stirring until butter is completely melted and bubbly (about 1-2 minutes).

 - Slowly pour in heavy cream until it comes to a boil.
 Then remove from heat and stir constantly for one minute.
 Add salt if desired.
 Then let cool for a few minutes in the pan and then transfer to a jar.
 It will thicken as it cools.